Get insider access

 Best Printers

-We've tested over 135 printers, and below are our recommendations for the best you can buy.
-You can also check our picks for the best home printers, the best all-in-one printers, and the best small business printers.
+Below are our recommendations for the best printer you can buy in several categories.
+For more options, check out our picks for the best printer brands, the best small business printers, and the best all-in-one printers.

-The best printer we've tested is the Brother MFC-L8905CDW, an all-in-one laser model designed for small and home offices.
+The best office printer we've tested is the Brother MFC-L8905CDW, an all-in-one laser model designed for small and home offices.
 It produces amazingly sharp and detailed documents, warms up in 15 seconds, and prints quickly at up to 32 pages per minute.
 Its numerous connectivity options—Wi-Fi, USB, Ethernet, and NFC—make it easy for everyone in the office to access.
-Scanning documents is a breeze; the flatbed is large enough to process Legal-size sheets (8.5" x 14"), and there's also an automatic feeder with single-pass duplex scanning, letting you quickly scan multi-page and double-sided documents.
+Scanning documents is a breeze; the flatbed is large enough to process Legal-size sheets (8.5x14), and there's also an automatic feeder with single-pass duplex scanning, letting you quickly scan multi-page and double-sided documents at 32 pages per minute.

-Regarding page yield and running costs, this printer yields a large number of prints, so you likely won't need to replace the cartridges unless you have a large print load.
+Regarding page yield and running costs, this printer yields a high number of prints, so you most likely won't need to replace the cartridges unless you have a substantial print volume.
 Also, replacement toner isn't overly expensive.
 You'll have to spend extra to replace the drum, but again, it isn't something you'll have to do often, as it's typically good for 30,000 prints.
 If you don't need all the features on this model, there are cheaper variants, like the Brother MFC-L8900CDW, which performs identically but has a smaller display.
-The Brother MFC-L8610CDW is another cheaper option; it has an 8.5" x 11" flatbed scanner and doesn't support duplex scanning.
+The Brother MFC-L8610CDW is another cheaper option; it has an 8.5x11 flatbed scanner but doesn't support duplex scanning.

 See our review